rollbar/rollbar-php-examples/tags-transformer/README.md

 ## Installation

 1. `cp config/secret.example.php config/secret.php`
 2. Fill out `config/secret.php` with your Rollbar server-side access token.

 ## Steps used in this example
 1. Set up `rollbar/rollbar` as a dependency with `composer require rollbar/rollbar`.
-2. Create your transformer class in `src/CustomTransformer.php` which implements `TransformerInterface`.
+2. Create your transformer class in `src/TagsTransformer.php` which implements `TransformerInterface`.
-3. Implement `transform` method in your `CustomTransformer` with desired business logic.
+3. Implement `transform` method in your `TagsTransformer` with desired business logic.
 Make sure you return the $payload object from this method.
-4. Set up Rollbar with your `CustomTransformer` class in `example.php` using `transformer` configuration option.
+4. Set up Rollbar with your `TagsTransformer` class in `example.php` using `transformer` configuration option.
-5. Run `composer test` and verify that your `C9_` data is being sent to Rollbar.
+5. Run `composer test` and verify that your `tags` data is being sent to Rollbar.

 ## Help / Support